Pancreatic Neuroendocrine Tumor

 - These tumors are rare.
 Experts don’t know what causes them.

 - Not all pancreatic NETs are cancer.

-- Blood and imaging tests can help diagnose the tumors.
+- Blood tests and imaging scans can help diagnose these tumors.

 - Surgery is the main treatment.